TheDizzler/DXTKGui/README.md

 ##TODO:
->- ~~find out how to purge all the reported live objects ':/~~ Live objects ARE being released but after the debug report. <- FIXED Still have some outstanding internal refernces.
+>- ~~find out how to purge all the reported live objects ':/~~ Live objects ARE being released but after the debug report. <- FIXED ~~Still have some outstanding internal refernces.~~ Most appear gone
->- Need to go check for circular shared_ptr references
+>- ListBox draw speed can be improved greatly (too much text)
 >- Controller controlled controls (joysticks)
 >- Dialog Box - allow hyphenating of words that can't fit on one line with option to turn on/off (currently puts whole word on next line or puts break in word)